 School Papers: 👍🏻

-For years, I’ve organized our school papers the same way.
-I talked about it a lot more in this post – I let our papers accumulate throughout the year, take pictures of the fun stuff, and pick just a few special items to keep in a memory box.
+For years, I've organized our school papers the same way.
+I let our papers accumulate throughout the year, take pictures of the fun stuff, and pick just a few special items to keep in a memory box.

 This is the school paper organization method I've done basically since Emmie started preschool, and I have no plans of changing it up anytime soon.
 Yes, it's kind of a daunting project once a year, but it really is the easiest way for me to keep everything nice and organized.
 It significantly cuts down on the amount of papers that have to be stored throughout the years - this way, you're really only concentrating on the special items, but can still remember everything through a simple photo book.